Slider-web-hypoallergenic

 1) Systemic antibiotics should not be used to treat a pressure ulcer, according to NICE.

-2) Topical antiseptics or antimicrobials should not, according to NICE, routinely be used to treat a pressure ulcer.
+2) Topical antiseptics or antimicrobials should not, according to NICE, be used to treat a pressure ulcer.
 The Cochrane review found no data to indicate that any dressing type or antimicrobial were better than saline-soaked gauze.
-The Cochrane review even found itself unable to suggest what comparators to include in an RCT study.

 3) NPWT (the pump) is not recommended by NICE for routine use on pressure ulcers, except to control the exudate.
 The Cochrane review could find no data to support its use in pressure ulcers.